Alzheimer's Disease

 Market & patient impact

-For the approximately 55 million people worldwide living with dementia — and the 131.5 million projected by 2050 — ExQor's unified approach represents a potential shift from disease management to disease reversal.
+For the approximately 55 million people worldwide living with dementia — and the 131.5 million projected by 2050 — ExQor's unified approach aims to shift the treatment paradigm from disease management toward disease modification and repair.
+This is the program's objective; it has not yet been demonstrated in humans.

 MRI diagnostic accessibility and home-based delivery potential could democratize access to advanced neurological care, reducing the global economic burden currently projected to reach $1.6 trillion by 2050.
 (Source: The Lancet)